• Skip to primary navigation

 • Add the plant-based milk, applesauce, apple cider vinegar, and vanilla, and stir until just combined.
 Don't over mix!
 Gently fold in the chocolate chips.

-1 cup unsweetened plant-based milk, 1/2 cup unsweetened applesauce, 1 tablespoon apple cider vinegar, 1 teaspoon vanilla extract, 1/2 cup dairy-free mini chocolate chips
+1 cup unsweetened plant-based milk, 1/2 cup unsweetened applesauce, 1 tbsp apple cider vinegar, 1 tsp vanilla extract, 1/2 cup dairy-free mini chocolate chips

 • For larger muffins, divide the batter evenly among the 10 wells of the prepared muffin pan.
 For small, divide into 12.
 Bake 20 to 25 minutes or until the muffins have cracks on the top.
 Test for doneness at 15 minutes.